-In this case, (1) with respect to the money relating to such notice, the Agent shall not make the withdrawal pursuant to Clause 18; provided, however, that notwithstanding such notice, if the Agent has not received notice from the Borrower pursuant to Clause 21.7 that it has received service of an order for provisional attachment (kari-sashiosae), preservative attachment (hozen-sashiosae) or attachment (sashiosae) by [ ] hours before the Agent’s withdrawal, the Agent may make the withdrawal from the Syndicate Account and the distributions.
-Provided, (1) with respect to the money relating to such notice, the Agent may withhold the distributions pursuant to this Clause 19, and may take other measures in the manner that the Agent deems reasonable; and (2) the Agent shall distribute to All Lenders other than the Lender subject to such notice, the money withdrawn from the Syndicate Account excluding those subject to such notice.
-If the creditor obtaining an order for provisional attachment (kari-sashiosae), preservative attachment (hozen-sashiosae) or attachment (sashiosae), the Borrower, the Lenders or any other third party suffers any Damages as a result of the distribution by the Agent pursuant to the proviso of (1) of this Item (iii) and the withdrawal from the Syndicate Account prior to such distribution, the Agent shall not be liable in relation thereto, and the Borrower shall deal with them at its own cost and liability.
-The Borrower shall compensate the Agent for any Damages incurred by the Agent due to such withdrawal and distribution.
+In this case, (1) with respect to the money relating to such notice, the Agent shall not make the withdrawal pursuant to Clause 18; provided, however, that notwithstanding such notice, if the Agent has not received notice from the Borrower pursuant to Clause 21.7 that it has received service of an order for provisional attachment (kari-sashiosae), preservative attachment (hozen-sashiosae) or attachment (sashiosae) by the Business Day immediately prior to the date of the Agent’s withdrawal, the Agent may, at its option, make the withdrawal from the Syndicate Account and the distributions, or (1) with respect to the money relating to such notice, the Agent may withhold the distributions pursuant to this Clause 19, and may take other measures in the manner that the Agent deems reasonable, and (2) the Agent shall distribute to All Lenders other than the Lender subject to such notice, the money withdrawn from the Syndicate Account excluding those subject to such notice.
+If the creditor obtaining an order for provisional attachment (kari-sashiosae), preservative attachment (hozen-sashiosae) or attachment (sashiosae), the Borrower, the Lenders or any other third party suffers any Loss as a result of the distribution by the Agent pursuant to the proviso of (1) of this Item (iii) and the withdrawal from the Syndicate Account prior to such distribution, the Agent shall not be liable in relation thereto, and the Borrower shall deal with them at its own cost and liability.
+The Borrower shall compensate the Agent for any Loss incurred by the Agent due to such withdrawal and distribution.]

+[(iii) [* In the case of Agent’s Account Repayment Method] If the Agent receives notice from the Borrower pursuant to Clause 21.7 that it has received service of an order for provisional attachment (kari-sashiosae), preservative attachment (hozen-sashiosae) or attachment (sashiosae) before the Borrower’s remittance of money to the Agent’s Account:

+In this case, (1) with respect to the money relating to such notice, the Agent shall not make distributions to the Lenders; provided, however, that notwithstanding such notice, if the Agent has not received notice from the Borrower pursuant to Clause 21.7 that it has received service of an order for provisional attachment (kari-sashiosae), preservative attachment (hozen-sashiosae) or attachment (sashiosae) by the Business Day immediately prior to the date of the remittance of money to the Agent’s Account, the Agent may, at its option, make the withdrawal from the Syndicate Account and the distributions, or (1) with respect to the money relating to such notice, the Agent may make distributions to the Lenders, and may take other measures in the manner that the Agent deems reasonable, and (2) the Agent shall distribute to All Lenders other than the Lender subject to such notice, the money remitted to the Agent's Account excluding those subject to such notice.
+If the creditor obtaining an order for provisional attachment (kari-sashiosae), preservative attachment (hozen-sashiosae) or attachment (sashiosae), the Borrower, the Lenders or any other third party suffers any Loss as a result of the distribution by the Agent pursuant to the proviso of (1) of this Item (iii), the Agent shall not be liable in relation thereto, and the Borrower shall deal with them at its own cost and liability.
+The Borrower shall compensate the Agent for any Loss incurred by the Agent due to such distribution.]

-(b) If the Assignor and the Assignee, under joint names, or if the Borrower, under its single name, notifies the Agent of an assignment of the Loan Receivables in accordance with Clause 30.1:
+(b) If the Assignor and the Assignee, under joint names, [or if the Borrower, under its single name,] notifies the Agent of an assignment of the Loan Receivables in accordance with Clause 30.2: